-The Prime Minister continued to stress that England’s approach was “cautious but irreversible”.
+Even when the government delayed the end of lockdown on June 21 2021 by four weeks, the message stayed the same.
+The prime minister continued to stress that England’s approach was “cautious but irreversible”.
 He also repeatedly referred to July 19 as the “terminus date” for restrictions.
 Following this, the public dubbed July 19 as “Freedom Day”.

 He said, “We will place emphasis on strengthened guidance and do everything possible to avoid reimposing restrictions with all the costs that they bring.”

 Announcing plans for how the country would “live with Covid”, the government said that they intended to:

 - Reduce the vaccine dose interval for under 40s from 12 weeks to 8

 - Move away from legal restrictions to allow people to make their own decisions about managing the virus